abussti/soc-automation-pipeline/README.md

 1. **Detects** — Polls Elastic SIEM automatically for new open alerts
 2. **Understands** — Sends the alert to a local LLM (phi3:mini via Ollama) for AI-powered triage
 3. **Contextualises** — Maps the alert to the MITRE ATT&CK framework, identifying the technique, tactic, and predicted next steps in the attack chain
-4. **Scores** — Runs a ML-ready false positive scorer to determine whether the alert is a genuine threat or noise
+4. **Scores (Federated ML)** — Runs a trained GBDT model via Guardora VFL across two federated nodes, each holding different alert features, without either node exposing its raw data to the other
 5. **Responds** — Generates a recommended analyst runbook with immediate containment steps
 6. **Documents** — Produces a formal PDF incident report automatically
-7. **Visualises** — Displays all processed alerts in a real-time web dashboard
+7. **Visualises** — Displays all processed alerts in a real-time web dashboard with VFL-powered scoring

 ---